zzzhengjh/Swirl-Getting-and-Cleaning-data/README.md

 | publicly available (http://cran-logs.rstudio.com/).
 We'll be working with the log from July 8,
 | 2014, which contains information on roughly 225,000 package downloads.

-...

   |=====                                                                                      |   5%

 | I've created a variable called path2csv, which contains the full file path to the dataset.
 Call
 | read.csv() with two arguments, path2csv and stringsAsFactors = FALSE, and save the result in a new
 | variable called mydf.
 Check ?read.csv if you need help.

-> mydf = read.csv("path2csv", stringsAsFactors = FALSE)
-Error in file(file, "rt") : cannot open the connection In addition: Warning message:
-In file(file, "rt") :
-  cannot open file 'path2csv': No such file or directory
-> mydf = read.csv(path2csv, stringsAsFactors = FALSE)

-| Try again.
-Getting it right on the first try is boring anyway!
-Or, type info() for more options.

-| Store the result of read.csv(path2csv, stringsAsFactors = FALSE) in a new variable called mydf.

 > mydf <- read.csv(path2csv, stringsAsFactors = FALSE)